 12 Jun Nervous About Transitioning to SaaS?
-Here’s What You Need to Consider
+Here is What You Need to Consider

 The growth of your business is not a fixed quantity.
-If you’re in it for the duration, you can’t count on a perpetual upward slope without realizing there will be adaptations and changes to your business structure along the way.
+If you are in it for the duration, you cannot count on a perpetual upward slope without realizing there will be adaptations and changes to your business structure along the way.
 Customer needs are fluid.
 You’re not going to succeed unless you’re willing to adapt.

 This has never been more evident than in the past decade or so for those in the software industry.
 It isn’t just about providing a software product.
 Consumers today want a software service that demands an entirely different business model.